sudogene/telegrapy/README.md

 ---

 ### Creating Bot Commands
+Bot commands are special text/phrases recognized by bots as commands, and trigger bots to call functions defined by the user.
 All messages received by the bot are parsed and handled by the `Handler` class which is attached to the Bot upon creation.
 You can create your handler functions using the function signature
 ```
 def function_name(msg: telegrapy.Message)
 ```